Syrian Social Nationalist Party: Role in the Syrian Civil War

 In the 2024 parliamentary election, the last held in Ba'athist Syria, they retained their three seats as members of the National Progressive Front.

 Post-Assad

-Following the fall of the Assad dictatorship, the SSNP published a statement separating itself from the old regime, accusing it of "contributing to the fragmentation of our party's institutions" and calling for unity to maintain national sovereignty, institutions and interests.
+Following the fall of the Assad dictatorship, the SSNP (Banat faction) published a statement separating itself from the old regime, accusing it of "contributing to the fragmentation of our party's institutions" and calling for unity to maintain national sovereignty, institutions and interests.
 It also called for confronting the ongoing Israeli invasion of Syria.

 SSNP in Jordan

 In 1966, King Hussein had his security services sent into action to eradicate the SSNP from Jordan.
 The party had been active among the Palestinian population.

 In 2013 followers of the party established the "Movement of Syrian Social Nationalists in Jordan".

 Ideology

 Scholars and analysts have debated how the SSNP's ideology should be described.
 For example, L'Orient-Le Jour write that Saadeh's "national vision was based on belonging to one's geographical milieu, rather than one's race.
 His supporters insist that their leader chose the party's emblem long before he learned of Nazism."
 Christopher Solomon states that SSNP's persistent backing of the Ba'athist government since its occupation of Lebanon, has positioned the party in the left-wing side of political spectrum.
 Other sources are less definitive.
 Political rivals of SSNP have commonly labelled Antoun Saadeh as a fascist ideologue who formed relations with Nazis during the Second World War.
 Saadeh was aware of accusations of fascism, and he responded to them during his speech of 1 June 1935:

 The system of the Syrian Social Nationalist Party is not a Hitlerite or a Fascist system, but that it is purely a Syrian system which does not stand on unprofitable imitation, but on basic originality which is one of the characteristics of our people.